Philosophy

 image of a blue couch with pillows on a patterned rug wtih a coffee table and images of landscapes on the wall with a window in daytime

-I completed my pre-doctoral internship at Richmond Area Multi-Services (RAMS) and my post-doctoral fellowship at the VA San Francisco Medical Center, both of which were APA-Accredited training sites.
+I completed my pre-doctoral internship at Richmond Area Multi-Services (RAMS) and my post-doctoral fellowship at the VA San Francisco Medical Center, both of which are APA-Accredited training sites.

 I have experience conducting brief and long-term psychotherapy and psychological assessment in academic medical centers, Veteran's Affairs medical centers, community mental health, and college counseling settings.

-Prior to clinical training in psychotherapy, I served as a full-time research assistant at multiple labs in the fields of affective neuroscience, mood disorders, and developmental psychology.
+Prior to pursuing clinical training in psychotherapy and psychological assessment, I served as a full-time research assistant at multiple labs in the fields of affective neuroscience and mood disorders in the Stanford Department of Psychology and the Stanford School of Medicine.
+As a graduate researcher in my master’s and doctoral programs, I conducted original research in the fields of developmental psychology, cultural psychology, and social psychology.
 I have co-authored multiple journal articles in peer-reviewed journals.

 Fluent in Bengali and the daughter of immigrants from India, I am fascinated by language, culture, and historical forces that shape the self.